Adam Warren (baseball): New York Yankees

 On May 13, 2013, Warren got his first career save after pitching four scoreless innings of relief in a 7–0 win against the Cleveland Indians.
-He was optioned to Triple-A on June 14, 2013 after throwing six scoreless innings in the Yankees' 3–2 18-inning loss against the Oakland Athletics on the previous day.
+He was optioned to Triple-A on June 14, 2013, after throwing six scoreless innings in the Yankees' 3–2 18-inning loss against the Oakland Athletics on the previous day.
+He returned just four days later when Mark Teixeira went on the Disabled List.
 Warren appeared in 34 games, including 2 starts, pitching to a 3.39 ERA and 64 strikeouts in 77 innings.

 During the 2014 season, Warren emerged as a key part of the Yankees bullpen, pitching 78 2/3 innings in 69 games over the course of the season.
 He recorded a 2.97 ERA and 1.11 WHIP, along with three saves.

 Despite pitching in the bullpen through most of the previous two seasons, Adam Warren began the 2015 season in the Yankees' starting rotation.
 Warren pitched well as a starter, attaining a 5–5 record with a 3.59 ERA over 82.2 innings (14 starts) and striking out 54.
 On June 29, he was moved back to the bullpen when Iván Nova returned from the DL.
 Warren earned his first save of the season on July 28, when he pitched three perfect innings to end the Yankees' 21–5 win over the Texas Rangers.
 Warren was inserted back into the rotation on September 15 following Nathan Eovaldi's season-ending shoulder injury, where he made three more starts to end the season.
 Warren ended 2014 pitching 131 1/3 innings, the most in his career, with a 7–7 record, 3.29 ERA and 104 strikeouts.

 Chicago Cubs

 On December 8, 2015, the Yankees traded Warren and a player to be named later (Brendan Ryan) to the Chicago Cubs for Starlin Castro.
-Warren was sent down to Triple-A on June 21, 2016 in order to get stretched out as a starter.
+Warren was sent down to Triple-A on June 21, 2016, in order to get stretched out as a starter.
 He made his lone start of the season on July 6, when he allowed one earned run and struck out six.
 On July 24, Warren was optioned to the Triple-A Iowa Cubs after posting a 5.91 ERA during the season in 29 games.

 New York Yankees (second stint)

 On July 25, the Cubs traded Warren back to the Yankees along with Billy McKinney, Gleyber Torres, and Rashad Crawford for Aroldis Chapman.
 With the Yankees, Warren had a 3.26 ERA in 29 appearances.
 For the 2016 season as a whole, Warren pitched to a 7–4 record and a 4.68 ERA, striking out 52 batters in 65 1/3 innings.

-Warren was placed on the 10-day disabled list for the first time in his career on June 16, 2017 with right shoulder inflammation.
+Warren was placed on the 10-day disabled list for the first time in his career on June 16, 2017, with right shoulder inflammation.
 He was activated on July 4.

 Seattle Mariners

 On July 30, 2018, the Yankees traded Warren to the Seattle Mariners for international signing bonus pool space.
+He became a free agent following the season.